Pasta Primavera with Seasonal veggies

 Tell me I’m not the only person who desperately throws together an obligatory little salad next to a slice of pizza on Monday nights just to fulfill my veggie quota of the day.

-And I’m not the only mama who repeatedly calls on frozen peas+carrots to round out her kids’ dinner plates in between piano lessons and soccer games.
+And I’m not the only mama who repeatedly calls on frozen peas+carrots to round out her kids’ dinner plates in between music lessons and soccer games.
 (I’m not the only one…right?)

 This Pasta Primavera is so shockingly delicious, we could eat this on a daily basis.